Welcome to today's edition of the Rush 24-7 podcast.

 So the point is, people don't see the delegate selection process.

-They don't see the transfer of power from party head, chairman of the committee to the nominee that just evolves and just happens.
+They don't see the transfer of power from party head, chairman of the committee, to the nominee.

 In, for example, a normal year, by normal, I mean where your nominee is chosen by virtue of primaries and wipes or wraps it up early.

-The nominee becomes the titular head of the party, and the nominee runs the convention.
+The nominee becomes the titular head of the party and the nominee runs the convention.

-The nominee selects people to sit on the rules committee, and all of the rules that get changed or made written at the convention are written under the guise of leadership of the nominee.
+And all of the rules that get changed or made written at the convention are written under the guise of leadership of the nominee.

-And the speeches have to be vetted by the nominee and his circle of uh advisors, of course.
+And the speeches have to be vetted by the nominee and his circle of advisors, of course.

-You go back to 1992, Pat Buchanan, as you know, had sought the Republican nomination, and I think even uh might have won the New Hampshire primary in 1992.
+You go back to 1992, Pat Buchanan, as you know, had sought the Republican nomination, and I think even might have won the New Hampshire primary in 1992.

-But George H. W. Bush was the nominee and granted Buchanan a speaking slot in prime time on Tuesday night of the convention.
+But George H.W.
+Bush was the nominee and granted Buchanan a speaking slot in prime time on Tuesday night of the convention.

 It was in Houston.